moleike/armourd/README.md

 armourd
 =======

-> A Linux daemon for service recovery targeted at embedded systems running GNU/Linux.
+> A Linux daemon for process monitoring targeted at embedded systems running GNU/Linux.

-When a watched application crashes, armourd will automatically restart it.
-To watch an application armourd only needs the file path of the application executable; no PID files, no shell scripts.
-This is achieved by jointly tracking the creation/termination of processes and collecting process information.
+armourd restarts processes that stopped abnormally, by returning a nonzero exit code.
+To watch an application armourd only needs the file path of the application executable; no PID files, *no shell scripts*.

 It works out of the box, as it takes roughly a couple of minutes to set it up.
 Upon startup armourd interprets its configuration file,